Do acne scars make you want to hide?

 - Injectable fillers or implants

-Lasers have largely replaced earlier resurfacing techniques such as chemical peels and dermabrasion for acne scarring.
+Lasers have largely replaced earlier resurfacing techniques such as harsher forms of chemical peels and dermabrasion for acne scarring.
 Light chemical peeling and microdermabrasion are gentler varieties of these procedures and are still popular for milder issues.

 Treating acne scars

 For acne scarring, lasers and other energy-based devices have largely replaced earlier resurfacing techniques such as chemical peels and dermabrasion.

 When choosing an acne scar treatment, look at what is known about the long-term safety and risks of each therapy.